opea-project/GenAIExamples/ChatQnA/docker_compose/intel/cpu/xeon/README.md

 - Access the ChatQnA UI by web browser

-  It supports to access by `80` port, which is already opened in the firewall of EC2 instance as default.
+  It supports to access by `80` port.
+Please confirm the `80` port is opened in the firewall of EC2 instance.

 - Access the microservice by tool or API